 What is Credit… really?

 In today’s world, a solid credit score is one of (if not) the most valuable piece(s) of your financial portfolio.
 It can easily dictate whether or not you can finance a house, boat, or even a car.
 It is also something potential employers tend to look at during the interview process to quickly gauge your financial habits.
 When your credit takes a hit, it can often take years to resolve and repair, while costing you extra in terms of interest rates.
 Maintaining excellent credit above the sometimes elusive 740 mark is a struggle you probably worked really hard to achieve.
-You are normally allowed a free copy once a year from each of the main credit reporting agencies: Equifax, Experian, and
+You are normally allowed a free copy once a year from each of the main credit reporting agencies: Equifax, Experian, and TransUnion.

-The Equifax Hack
+The Equifax Credit Hack

 Equifax is one of the 3 primary credit reporting agencies, and they got hacked, with roughly 143 million affected Americans.
 Credit card numbers, full names, Social Security numbers, birth dates, addresses, and driver’s licenses were exposed.
 That’s more than enough information for millions of identity fraud cases.
 The chances that you or someone you know that is affected are fairly high.
 But don’t worry, there are steps you can take.
-Equifax will be sending out
+Equifax will be sending out mail to those with stolen credit card numbers, but otherwise, will not be contacting everyone.

 Enroll in TrustedID